What is the purpose of a humidifier?

 Replace humidifier filters regularly

 Replace the humidifier’s filter as least as often as the manufacturer suggests – and more frequently if it’s unclean.
-Also, check the filter in your central air conditioning and heating system regularly.

 Maintain a dry environment around humidifiers